 Test your child to help them learn the words and their correct spelling.

 Here’s how you should test them:

 Testing your child in this way will help them retain the information and improve their vocabulary.
 The more a child uses a word, the more they confidence in its, spelling, definition, and usage.
 This confidence is essential if they are to flourish in high school English.

-Here are 20 words your 7 child must know.
+20 Words your Year 7 child must know